 Visit Pearl Harbor

-The USS Utah and USS Oklahoma Memorials at Pearl Harbor offer a quieter, more personal space to reflect on the lives lost during the December 7, 1941 attack on the island of Oahu, Hawaii.
+The USS Utah and USS Oklahoma Memorials at Pearl Harbor offer a quieter, more personal space to reflect on the lives lost during the December 7, 1941, attack on the island of Oahu.

 USS Oklahoma & Utah

-The Pearl Harbor Bus Tour by the National Park Service offers a convenient way to access both the USS Utah and USS Oklahoma Memorials, in addition to other key historical sites in the Pearl Harbor area.
+The Pearl Harbor Bus Tour offers a unique way to access both the USS Utah and USS Oklahoma Memorials.
 This guided bus tour is led by knowledgeable National Park Service rangers who provide detailed commentary and historical context along the way.

 Mokuumeume